-Amanda Margison is a journalist based in London, Ont.
+Amanda Margison is executive producer of CBC's London, Ont., newsroom.
 She has worked for CBC all over Canada and is happy to be back in her hometown.

 Latest from Amanda Margison